PostMock logoPostMock

 May 25, 2026 ยท 6 min read

 WhatsApp is the most-used messaging app on earth, which makes a fake WhatsApp chat one of the most universally believable screenshots you can create โ€” perfect for memes, pranks, story-time videos and mockups.
-This guide shows how to make one that looks genuinely real, including the small details most fakes get wrong.
+Because billions of people open WhatsApp every day, the interface is instantly recognizable across the US, UK, Europe, the Middle East, India and Latin America.
+A WhatsApp screenshot doesn't need explaining the way a niche app might; everyone already knows what those green bubbles and little ticks mean.

 Step 1: Open a WhatsApp chat generator

 Use a free tool like the PostMock WhatsApp generator.
 You'll get a live phone preview and an editor beside it.
+As you type, the preview redraws the chat in real time, so you can see exactly how the screenshot will look before you download anything.
+No app, no sign-up, and nothing leaves your browser.

 Step 2: Add the conversation